Email: email@example.com | Tel: 0208 270 4242

 We aim to further students’ computing knowledge, understanding and skills across all students’ ages.
 It is a vital part of being a member of a technologically advancing society in the 21st century.
 All members of the Computer Science Department have an overriding responsibility to reinforce and promote the spiritual, moral and cultural ethos of the school.

 Year 7 - Students are taught Computer Science 3 periods over two weeks.
 Throughout Year 7 students are introduced to aspects of Computer Science and programming in order to bridge the experiences from Primary to Secondary school.
+The students are introduced to ways of being safe and responsible when using any online digital platform.

 KS4 –GCSE Computer Science Option